Urgent Cares That Treat Fractures/Broken Bones

 At Xpress Urgent Care, we specialize in immediate treatment for broken bones and fractures in Orange County.
 We have 4 convenient locations to help provide the best care for most OC residents and visitors and are open 365 days a year from 8am – 8pm.

 We’ll be able to diagnose your fracture properly with x-rays and get you on the path to feeling better.
-Check-in online now to get started!
+Book an Appointment now to get started!